ioan-chera/eureka-editor/README.txt

-o : copy and paste the selected objects c : copy properties from the selection to the highlighted object P : prune unused sectors, sidedefs and vertices
+o : copy and paste the selected objects c : copy properties from the selection to the highlighted object p : prune unused sectors, sidedefs and vertices

 H : mirror objects horizontally
 V : mirror objects vertically